hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 ### Readme

 Workspace resources include a `readme` field.
 When a workspace is VCS backed, that field is populated with the contents of the repository README.md file.
 This contents of this field is not filtered or sanitized.
-Terraform Cloud does this on the frontend at render time.
+Terraform Cloud does this sanitization on the client-side.

 ### Sample Request